Skip to content

 squeue

-squeue provides information about jobs in Slurm scheduling queue, and is best used for viewing jobs and job step information for active jobs (PENDING, RUNNING, SUSPENDED).
+squeue provides information about jobs in the Slurm scheduling queue and is best used for viewing jobs and job step information for active jobs (PENDING, RUNNING, SUSPENDED).
 For more details on squeue refer to the squeue manual or run squeue --help, man squeue.

 To view current user jobs: